What is an office manager?

 Do you need experience to become an office manager?

 Office managers usually need at least two years of experience in the business world before applying for a manager role.
-Any experience in customer service, accounting, marketing, or human resources would be relevant to an office manager role.
+Any experience in customer service, accounting, marketing, or human resources would be relevant.

 What is the next level up for an office manager?